-Individuals should be aware of their organisation's child protection procedures, procedures including for dealing allegations against adults.
-All allegations must be taken seriously and properly investigated in with local procedures accordance statutory guidance.
+Individuals should be aware of their organisation's child protection procedures. including procedures for dealing with allegations against adults.
+All allegations must be taken seriously and properly investigated in procedures accordance with local and statutory guidance.
 Adults who are the subject of allegations are advised to contact their professional association.